unm-historiography/2018-spring/README.md

 This is our repository for submitting and accessing course work.
 Remember that you must be logged into GitHub to add files to the repository.

 ## To post an assignment
 All work must be submitted in Markdown.
-If you are confused about Markdown, complete this [Markdown tutorial](https://www.markdowntutorial.com/).
+If you are new to Markdown, complete this [Markdown tutorial](https://www.markdowntutorial.com/).
 If you need syntax help, check out this [cheat sheet](https://www.markdownguide.org/cheat-sheet).

-There are three ways to post work here, you should use whichever you find easiest or most convenient.
+There are three ways to post work here; please use whichever you find easiest or most convenient.

 ### Writing on GitHub
 * Navigate to the appropriate assignment folder